Zeki-Zek/Zeki-Zek/README.md

 ### Featured Project

-# Latent Notes
+### Latent Notes
+A fast markdown editor built with Tauri, Rust, and Svelte 5 that treats your notes like a relational database.
+It features an embedded Document Query Language (DQL) for aggregating notes into dynamic data tables and uses a local vector search engine to find related topics entirely offline.

-# Ghost in the PowerShell
+### Ghost in the PowerShell
 A 3D raycasting horror maze game built in C#.

-# BitBrush | PixelArtProgram
+### BitBrush | PixelArtProgram
 A pixel art application fully built in C#.

 ### Currently Learning